Strategic communication of narratives: Model and notation

 is an interval for all $a \in A, h \in H, A' \subseteq A$, meaning that if $m_1,m_3 \in I_{a}$ and $m_1 < m_2 < m_3$ then also $m_2 \in I_{a}$.

 Dating back to at least \cite{crawford1982strategic}, the most pervasive utility function in communication games is the \emph{quadratic loss functional}.
 It fulfills all the required properties, irrespective of any assumptions on $M$ and its associated likelihood functions. \begin{example} Let $u_S(a,\theta,b) = -(\theta+b-a)^2$, which is a strictly concave function in $a$ with bliss point $\theta + b$.
-Under any probability measure, the bliss point of $\E[u_S(a,\theta,b)]$ is $\E[\theta] + b$.
-Thus, bliss points ordered by their expected state across biases and this consistently ordered.
-Noting that $\E[u_R(a,\theta)] = - (\E[\theta^2] - \E[\theta]^2) - (\E[\theta] - a)^2$, \eqref{eq: SSCD} follows from the fact that two parabolas with the same degree $2$ coefficient are either equal or intersect at most once. \end{example}
+Under any history $h$ and model $m$, the bliss point of $\E[u_S(a,\theta,b) \mid m,h]$ is $a(m,h,0)=\E[\theta \mid m,h] + b$.
+Thus, bliss points are ordered by their expected state across biases and thus consistently ordered.
+Noting that $\E[u_S(a,\theta,b)] = - (\E[\theta^2] - \E[\theta]^2) - (\E[\theta]+b - a)^2$, \ref{eq: SSCD} follows from the fact that two parabolas with the same degree $2$ coefficient are either equal or intersect at most once. \end{example}